30 Ways to Increase Website Traffic & Drive Results

 The more helpful the information you provide, the more your answers will get upvoted by the community.
 The higher your answers are upvoted, the more visibility they will achieve on the platform.

 Creating free online tools is one of the most effective ways to draw people to your site and get more backlinks.
-Far beyond the typical blog post or article, online tools are veritable lead magnets.
+Far beyond the typical blog post or article, online tools are demand generation marketing gold.
 The tools don’t need to be complex.
 They just need to perform a useful function that’s easy to promote.

 For example, CoSchedule created a headline analyzer that makes recommendations to improve blog post headlines.
 The tool attracts tens of thousands in estimated monthly traffic and has generated more than 18,800 dofollow backlinks.
 The tool attracts tens of thousands in estimated monthly traffic and has generated more than 18,800 dofollow backlinks.

-HubSpot has created a host of free tools, including a website grader, persona builder, and email signature generator.
+HubSpot also created a host of free tools, including a website grader and email signature generator.
 The website grader alone generates tens of thousands in estimated monthly traffic, while the tool has resulted in more than 1.5 million dofollow backlinks.

 29. Guest posting for referral traffic

 However, guest blogs won’t send you a flood of traffic.
 So, it’s important to write for the websites where your customers gather in order to maximize referral traffic and conversion rates.
-It also helps to know your way around SEO metrics like keyword difficulty and search volume so you can target low hanging fruit.
+It also helps to know which SEO metrics to track, like keyword difficulty and search volume so you can target low hanging fruit.